Bourbon Glaze Recipe for Salmon

 Just like with my crab stuffed salmon recipe and salmon sandwich, I prefer a thicker, center-cut piece of salmon, and not a thinner, tail-end piece for this bourbon glazed salmon recipe.

-The tail end pieces are really better for a recipe where the salmon is going to be flaked, like salmon cakes with fresh salmon or Cajun salmon pasta.
+The tail end pieces are really better for a recipe where the salmon is going to be flaked, like salmon cakes from fresh salmon or Cajun salmon pasta.

 If you have a grocery store, butcher, or seafood market where you can specify that you need center-cut pieces, that’s ideal for this bourbon brown sugar salmon.